rdbeach/JsonQuery/README.md

     	}

- String msg will contain the JSON string above.
+The variable msg will contain the JSON string above.